Kilyakus/yii2-template-engine/README.md

-Yii2Metronic
+Yii2Engine
 ======================
 Forked by Digital Deals s.r.o.

-Yii2Metronic is a collection of Yii2 components(widgets) based on responsive and multipurpose admin theme called Metronic (v2.0).
+Yii2Engine is a collection of Yii2 components(widgets) based on responsive and multipurpose admin theme called Engine (v2.0).
 Powered with Twitter Bootstrap 3.1.0 Framework.

-Metronic can be used for any type of web applications: custom admin panels, admin dashboards, CMS, CRM, SAAS and websites: business, corporate, portfolio, blog.
+Engine can be used for any type of web applications: custom admin panels, admin dashboards, CMS, CRM, SAAS and websites: business, corporate, portfolio, blog.
-Metronic has a sleek, clean and intuitive metro style design which makes your next project look awesome and yet user friendly.
-Metronic has a huge collection of plugins and UI components and works seamlessly on all major web browsers, tablets and phones.
+Engine has a sleek, clean and intuitive metro style design which makes your next project look awesome and yet user friendly.
+Engine has a huge collection of plugins and UI components and works seamlessly on all major web browsers, tablets and phones.

-More than 30 widgets for Yii2 Metronic.
+More than 30 widgets for Yii2.

 Basic configuration:
 ```